 Whitelist emails from Projector, Projector's critical partners, and Projector employees.

 These are emails sent by our software product through the email provider AuthSMTP

 Elementool provides our Help Desk tool.
-Email arrive from email@example.com
+Email arrives from firstname.lastname@example.org

 Emails from Projector Staff – We use Office365 for emails from our internal employees like email@example.com.
 Office365 does not send emails from a single, static IP address.
 So you will need to whitelist